clovery/nowbites/packages/parse-markdown-recipe/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests for new functionality
-5. Run `npm test` to ensure all tests pass
-6. Submit a pull request
+5. Submit a pull request

 ## License